kptdobe/webvitals/index.md

 ## Iteration #4: use larger images

 Since my images were pretty small, I decided to run similar tests with larger images.
 That's when I realized that the Chrome embed Lighthouse score is not reliable: the second time I run it, it gives a much better score (100 in these cases).
-This gives the feeling images get cached and second run is than much faster.
+This gives the feeling images get cached and second run is then much faster.
 I'll run the same tests with the online tools to see if they are more reliable.

-Once the first run, I get for a test with larger JPG images: score 73 with a scary 11.9s for the LCP.
+With the first run, I get for a test with larger JPG images: score 73 with a scary 11.9s for the LCP.

 ![Score for Simple page with paragraphs and large jpegs](./with_large_jpg/73.png) [Live example](https://main--webvitals--kptdobe.hlx.live/with_large_jpg/)